 Everything’s going well in preparation for my upcoming holiday and computer upgrade.

-I’m also planning to buy a laptop to take on our August/September holiday to Germany and England.
+I’m also planning to buy a laptop to with me.
 Mum will be staying home while Dad, my sister, her husband and myself go overseas, and the plan is to communicate via Skype — except that none of us have actually got Skype yet, so that’s the next thing to look at after I get the upgrade done.
 The plan has always been to upgrade sufficiently in advance of the holiday to make time to practice in between.

 Renaissance coffee mug

-Anyway, while I was browsing the web for images and ideas I came across this book of Renaissance collages.
-My production supervisor thought it would be worth me creating a similar collage of my own, if not for the flyer/poster then at least as an exercise, and this is what I came up with:
+I recently published a new product on Zazzle: a renaissance mug!
+The story behind this is that while I was browsing the web for a project at work I came across this book of Renaissance collages.
+My production supervisor thought it would be worth me creating a similar collage of my own, if not for the project then at least as an exercise, and this is what I came up with:

 If this were a serious academic work, of course, I would have done the research first, before selecting the images.
 The selection would have been carefully made to make sure I represented the various styles within Renaissance art as well as its geographical and historical span.
 However, I did no such thing, and the images were simply grabbed from the highest-ranking Google Images results based on what I liked and what looked good together (though I did check they were all genuinely Renaissance).